Mathematics (MATH)

 MATH 191 Precalculus I 3 cr.

 Polynomial, rational, exponential and logarithmic functions are studied from an algebraic, analytic and graphical perspective.
 Functions, the Fundamental Theorem of Algebra, complex numbers, mathematical modeling and other algebraic concepts are studied.
-Students cannot earn more than a total of six (6) graduation credits for any combination of MATH 191, MATH 192 and MATH 195.
-Prerequisite: MATH 165 OR MATH 161 or appropriate placement score.
+Students who receive credit for Math 191 and/or Math 192 cannot also receive credit for Math 195.
 Code 1 course fee.

 MATH 192 Precalculus II 3 cr.

 This course is a continuation of MATH 191.
 It includes the study of trigonometric functions and their inverses, trigonometric identities and equations and complex numbers from an algebraic, analytical, and graphical perspective.
 Additional topics include determinants sequences and series, analytic geometry and mathematical induction.
+Students who receive credit for Math 191 and/or Math 192 cannot also receive credit for Math 195.
 Code 1 course fee.

 Prerequisite(s): MATH 191 or appropriate placement score on the college level math test